 This antique Lindstrom Hi-Ball gameboard is in excellent condition.
 Originally referred to as Bagatelle games, this Lindstrom model was the Hi-Ball Pin game and was one of the earliest pinball games for home use.
 This version was created in 1932 by the Lindstrom Tool and Toy Company in Bridgeport, Connecticut.

 The condition of this gameboard is exceptional considering the surface of the game field is printed.
 Typically the balls or marbles were made of metal or glass, which would quickly wear on the fragile surface.
 The colors are bright and all original.
-The back still retains the original instructions for playing the game.
+Amazingly, this antique Lindstrom Hi-Ball gameboard still retains the original instructions for playing the game.
 As is typical with this type of game, the original game balls are missing.

 MAKER: Lindstrom Tool and Toy Company (Connecticut)